Kim Bennett, M.Cl.Sc., Reg. CASLPO

 Owner & Speech-Language Pathologist

-Since 2000, Kim has been passionately working with young children.
-In 2012, Kim became a Speech-Language Pathologist and works in a variety of settings with children with a variety of needs.
+Kim became a Speech-Language Pathologist in 2012 and has worked in a variety of settings with children with a variety of needs.
 She holds a Bachelor of Arts from the University of Waterloo, and a Masters in Clinical Science from Western University.

 She has since received additional training in the following areas: